bsc-s2/lua-acid/doc/acid/dbagent.md

 ####   param.extra.match

-Specify field value to restrict the operation, only rows with field values equal to values specified in `match` are operated on or returned.
+Specify field value to restrict the operation, only rows with fields value equal to fields value specified in `match` are operated on or returned.

 #####   param.extra.leftopen